 As Control was a startup our entire stack of technology was architected from the ground up.
-Product management required a combination of myself stick-handling the design and development of our iOS, Android, and web apps as well as the stack of back-end services that supported the client-side UIS.
+Product management required a combination of myself stick-handling the design and development of our iOS, Android, and web apps as well as the stack of back-end services that supported the client-side User Interfaces (UIs).
 The front-end and back-end were inextricably linked and needed to evolve together in step.

 The initial architecture of the Control back-end was a straight-forward web application using Tomcat embedded via Spring Boot and data storage via MongoDB.

 A service API handles webhooks from Stripe via Spring Web MVC.
 One server contains the WebApp, MongoDB server, and a NGNIX (to proxy HTTPS calls to backend).

 When an event occurs in the client’s Stripe account, a webhook is triggered.
 The back-end process the webhook calls and sends push calls to all subscribed devices via Google Cloud Messenger.

 When I acquired a competing iOS app and integrated with PayPal our user base doubled along with the number of webhooks and volume of data we were processing.

 As a first increment to improving performance and scalability we started vertical clustering of our tech stack.
 This meant having several control-back-end instances being load balanced through ngnix, and creating multiple instances of MongoDB replicas.